elsonrodriguez/examples/mnist-s3/README.md

 This is the bulk of the work, let's walk through what is needed:

-1. Download our datasets
-2. Train the model
+1. Train the model
-3. Export the model
+1. Export the model
-4. Serve the model
+1. Serve the model

 Now let's look at how this is represented in our [example workflow](model-train.yaml)

 The argo workflow can be daunting, but basically our steps above extrapolate as follows:

-1. `download-dataset`: Create a `volumemanager` k8s object which is handled by Kube Volume Controller.
-This will download data to nodes, which can be re-used for subsequent runs to save on download time.
 1. `get-workflow-info`: Generate and set variables for consumption in the rest of the pipeline.
 1. `tensorboard`: Tensorboard is spawned, configured to watch the S3 URL for the training output.
 1. `train-model`: A TFJob is spawned taking in variables such as number of workers, what path the datasets are at, which model container image, etc.